 The Bearer Mr. Buel, who is recommended to me by Governor Trumbull, will undertake to stock a number of the Gun Barrels at Springfield, and repair the old Arms.
 He has a set of Workmen of his own and will go on with the Business upon Credit, which is a very material consideration.
-But to prevent the matter being made a job, I think it will be best for you to give orders to the Officer superintending the Laboratory to have the Barrels sufficiently proved before they are delivered to Mr. Buel, as I suspect that they are most of them of the trash kind which Mr. [Arthur] Lee charges Mr. [Silas] Deane[']s Agent with purchasing.
-109
+But to prevent the matter being made a job, I think it will be best for you to give orders to the Officer superintending the Laboratory to have the Barrels sufficiently proved before they are delivered to Mr. Buel, as I suspect that they are most of them of the trash kind which Mr. [Arthur] Lee charges Mr. [Silas] Deane[']s Agent with purchasing.112

 The notes describe Benjamin Buell as "a gunsmith of Hebron, Conn."
-Clearly, Buell was more than a single craftsman, but an entrepreneur prepared to bring his workmen with him to build guns on credit.
+Clearly, Buell was more than a single craftsman, but an entrepreneur prepared to bring him workmen with him to build guns on credit.

-Examination of the papers of the Pennsylvania Council of Safety shows that Pennsylvania had a substantial gunmaking industry-or at least the Revolutionary government of Pennsylvania thought that it did.
-Among their resolutions of June 30, 1775, is instruction to the various counties of Pennsylvania that they were "immediately to provide a proper number of good, new Firelocks, with Bayonets fitted to them;" cartridge boxes with 23 rounds in each box, and knapsacks, not less than 1500 of each article for the City and County of Philadelphia; 300 for the County of Bucks; 500 for the County of Chester; 600 for the County of Lancaster; 300 for the County of York; 300 for the County of Cumberland; 400 for the County of Berks; 300 for the County of Northampton; 100 for the County of Bedford; 100 for he County of Northumberland; & 100 for the County of Westmoreland....111
+Examination of the papers of the Pennsylvania Committee of Safety shows that Pennsylvania had a substantial gunmaking industry.
+Among their resolutions of June 30, 1775, is instruction to the various counties of Pennsylvania that they were "immediately to provide a proper number of good, new Firelocks, with Bayonets fitted to them;" cartridge boxes with 23 rounds in each box, and knapsacks, "not less than 1500 of each article for the City and County of Philadelphia; 300 for the County of Bucks; 500 for the County of Chester; 600 for the County of Lancaster; 300 for the County of York; 300 for the County of Cumberland; 400 for the County of Berks; 300 for the County of Northampton; 100 for the County of Bedford; 100 for he County of Northumberland; & 100 for the County of Westmoreland..."
+Significantly, this order is to provide new firelocks, not used ones, and not ones purchased from the civilian market.